VladimirBorodko/gits/recommendations.md

 ### Try not to commit binary formats

-Git really can't version these very well, they are ok if they don't change very often.
+Git really can't version these very well, they aren't as big of a problem if they don't change very often.
 If they change often though, repository sizes can grow very large.
 An example would be build artifacts, try not to commit these.
 A good continuous integration server will verify the build process and provide artifacts for deployment.

 Another example, don't commit a test database, yes it's been done before!